angelobattaglia/sysadmin/docs/SysAdmin/Arch.md

 Unmount
 umount -l /mnt

-Ora ci sono due strade:
-1) reboot se sei con un vero pc

-2) shutdown now se sei in una VM vai su storage clicca sulla iso e rimuove lo storage e restart
+Now there's to endings to this:
+1. `reboot` if running on bare metal

+2. `shutdown now` if running on a VM

-Linux Drive and Partition Config (dd, fdisk, resize2fs, lsblk, tune2fs and more) Sed, Awk, Grep, Cat, gpg, ssh, git, make, zsh
+## Linux Drive and Partition Config
+add, fdisk, resize2fs, lsblk, tune2fs and more sed, awk, grep, cat, gpg, ssh, git, make, zsh